ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 This document specifies a profile for the Authentication and Authorization for Constrained Environments (ACE) framework {{RFC9200}}.
 Thus, the general privacy considerations from the ACE framework also apply to this profile.

-Furthermore, the privacy considerations from OSCORE {{RFC8613}} and from EDHOC {{I-D.ietf-lake-edhoc}} also apply to this specific use of the OSCORE and EDHOC protocols.
+Furthermore, the privacy considerations from OSCORE {{RFC8613}} and from EDHOC {{RFC9528}} also apply to this specific use of the OSCORE and EDHOC protocols.

 An unprotected response to an unauthorized request may disclose information about RS and/or its existing relationship with C. It is advisable to include as little information as possible in an unencrypted response.
 When an OSCORE Security Context already exists between C and RS, more detailed information may be included.